 - You will be sent a license file within 24 hours of payment being received.
 Then, just save the license file on your machine and set the environment variable ‘GLADE_LICENSE_FILE’ to the absolute file path of the license file (including the file name itself).

-Also for commercial users we offer a support contract offering priority response to technical queries and usage, with tracking of issues and dedicated sftp login for data transfer.
+We offer commercial users a support contract offering 24hr response to technical queries and usage, with tracking of issues and dedicated sftp login for data transfer.
 Please use the contact page to ask for more details.

 To install a license, save the license file to some location.
 For example: C:\Users\MyName\license.dat on Windows or /home/MyName/license.dat on Linux/Mac.